 What you Need to Know About Money in Cuba

-When thinking about money in Cuba, think cash is king.
 Your American credit cards will not work until the embargo is lifted.
 So before you leave the U.S., be sure to take out plenty of cash and store it safely throughout your luggage.
 Once you get to Cuba, put some of it in the hotel safe.
 Stonegate Bank in South Florida is the only bank that has successfully been issuing credit cards and accepting transactions from Cuba.
-This may change in the future, but for now consider money in Cuba cash only.
+This may change in the future, but for now, consider money in Cuba cash only.

 Most of the time you'll use CUCs as your money in Cuba.
 'Luxury' goods and services, including most imported goods and anything intended for consumption by foreigners, are generally paid for in CUC.